micropython-gestion-de-excepciones

 ZeroDivisionErrorOccurs when trying to divide by zero.

-TypeErrorOccurs when an operation is performed with incompatible data types.
+TypeErrorOccurs when performing an operation with incompatible data types.

 ValueErrorOccurs when an inappropriate value is passed to a function.

-IndexErrorOccurs when trying to access an index out of the bounds of a list or array.
+IndexErrorOccurs when trying to access an index outside the bounds of a list or array.

 NameErrorOccurs when trying to use a variable or function that is not defined.

-OSErrorOccurs in operations related to the file system or I/O (e.g., trying to open a file that does not exist).
+OSErrorOccurs in filesystem or I/O related operations (e.g., trying to open a file that does not exist).

 Practical Examples